Playstation 2 Future

 Vision for Playstation platforms includes an expansion of capabilities in portability, motion-tracking technology, and online console gaming

-In his keynote address at the 2004 Game Developers Conference this week, Sony's Andrew House discussed a range of topics including hardware and software innovation that continue to reinvent consumer experiences, and first party software innovations that attract new game players and forge new gameplay styles.
+In his keynote address at the 2004 Game Developers Conference, Sony's Andrew House discussed a range of topics including hardware and software innovation that continue to reinvent consumer experiences, and first party software innovations that attract new game players and forge new gameplay styles.
 Highlights of the keynote address included details about: the 10-year lifecycle for the PlayStation 2 computer entertainment system and its benefits to the industry; online gaming as key to the future; and a progress report on PSP, the company's yet-to-be-released portable entertainment platform.

 "Innovation is absolutely the key to driving this industry forward," said Andrew House, executive vice president, Sony Computer Entertainment America during today's keynote address.
 "We are committed to developing the creative pallet with an open philosophy that enables developers to freely innovate.
 Together, this approach builds an audience, drives the market, and expands and reinvents consumer perception."